open-contracting/european-union-support/README.md

     rake legacy:common legacy:forms DIRECTORY=source/TED_publication_R2.0.9.S03.E01_006 FILES=01,02,03,14,20

-I also attempted to map elements and attributes in the XML to labels on the forms using the Publication Office's [form label mappings](http://publications.europa.eu/mdr/eprocurement/ted/index.html), but the file covers only forms 1-6, doesn't cover all XML elements, doesn't use full XPaths, isn't machine-interpretable, etc.; manual interpretation would require at least the same effort as the above process.
-The [forms validation rules](http://publications.europa.eu/mdr/resource/eprocurement/ted/R2.0.9/reception/latest/Forms_validation_rules_R2.0.9.S03_006-20180608.xlsx) map elements and attributes to descriptions, but these are not the same as the labels on the forms.
+I also attempted to map elements and attributes in the XML to labels on the forms using the Publication Office's [form label mappings](https://publications.europa.eu/en/web/eu-vocabularies/tedschemas), but the file covers only forms 1-6, doesn't cover all XML elements, doesn't use full XPaths, isn't machine-interpretable, etc.; manual interpretation would require at least the same effort as the above process.
+The Excel validation rules in the reception schema files map elements and attributes to descriptions, but these are not the same as the labels on the forms.

 ## Reference